64nYm3d3/CheatSheet/Networks/Basics.md

 ![Hub](https://conceptdraw.com/a1789c3/p47/preview/640/pict--small-hub-logical-symbols---vector-stencils-library.png--diagram-flowchart-example.png)

 A dumb device allowing computers to communicate with eachother.
 Hubs dont segment networks, they connect network segments.
 All hosts hear data being on the same line.
-(Layer 1)

 Switch
 ![Switch](https://conceptdraw.com/a1780c3/p4/preview/640/pict--workgroup-switch-cisco-switches-and-hubs---vector-stencils-library.png--diagram-flowchart-example.png)

 A device that separates collision domains on a network segment, but not broadcast domains.
 All hosts in the same broadcast domain hear broadcasts sent to FF:FF:FF:FF:FF:FF on the local network.
-(Layer 2)
+(Layer 2) These forward or filter frames

 Router
 ![Router](https://conceptdraw.com/a1778c3/p1/preview/640/pict--router-cisco-routers---vector-stencils-library.png--diagram-flowchart-example.png)